 St Alban’s Cathedral and Abbey Church.

 - Station (SJ498124).
 Opened 1866, Potteries, Shrewsbury &

 North Wales Railway.
 Closed to passengers 1933.
 Closed completely

-the Shrewsbury & Birmingham line takes its name from the
+signal box on the Shrewsbury & Birmingham line took their name

 - Abbey (Stoke-on-Trent)